ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

   - Burnet
   - Davis
   - Halstead
-  - Hawkins
+  - Hawkins (This may reveal of relation to Bartlett Brown, who is described in [The Mills Family in Staten Island]({{% ref "staten-island" %}}).
+The Hawkins surname is also featured prominently in 1919, <em>Genealogies of Long Island families : a collection of genealogies relating to the following Long Island families: Dickerson, Mitchill, Wickham, Carman, Raynor, Rushmore, Satterly, Hawkins, Arthur Smith, Mills, Howard, Lush, Greene</em>, Compiled by Charles J. Werner, Mainly From Records Left By Benjamin F. Thompson, Historian of Long Island, Logan Utah FamilySearch Library, familysearch.org.)
   - Miller
   - Roe
   - Rudyard
   - Smith

 Initial exploration of this collection is being planned for later in the Summer 2022.
+Based on a review of the collection's inventory, it appears it may contain the primary sources used in writing the following history:

+{{% fig "long-island/1894-07-27-Port-Jervis-Union-Port-Jervis-NY-p3" "800x300" "" "top" /%}}
+{{% fig "long-island/1894-07-28-Port-Jervis-Union-Port-Jervis-NY-p2" "800x300" "" "top" /%}}

+These two articles were also re-printed as one item in the 02 Aug 1894 edition of the Tri States Union in Port Jervis NY, p2, which I show here for purposes of comparing the text to the previous two articles.

+{{% fig "long-island/1894-08-02-Tri-States-Union-Port-Jervis-NY-p2" "800x300" "img,cite,link" "top" /%}}